-At the Adler School of Professional Psychology, we take great pride in our diverse student body.
+At Adler University, we take great pride in our diverse student body.
 Students represent a wide range of professional interests, ethnic and cultural backgrounds, and academic and work histories.
 We admit individuals with a record of outstanding academic achievement and a commitment to social responsibility.

 The minimum requirements for admission include: